 Couples Counselor: Salary & Employment Outlook

 Job prospects are strong.
-The rate of job growth for all professionals in the counseling field, including couples counselors, is 19 percent – much faster than the average job growth predicted for all careers between 2014 and 2024.
+The rate of job growth for all professionals in the counseling field, including couples counselors, is 14% – much faster than the average job growth predicted for all careers between 2021 and 2031.
 Those who graduate with a master’s degree in counseling and pass their licensing exam should easily find employment at an organization or acquire a number of private clients.

 Couples Counseling Jobs & Job Description

 A couples counselor’s primary role is to help couples achieve a satisfactory relationship.
 They accomplish this task by utilizing a variety of methods, but the focus is always on maintaining the partnership.